 Step-by-Step Instructions

-Here’s a look at how to make this recipe so you know what to expect.
-Scroll down to the end of the post for the full information.
+Here’s a look at how to make this Carrot Pancakes recipe so you know what to expect.
+Scroll down to the end of the post for the full information, including the amounts and timing.

-1. Grate carrots and soak in very hot water.
-This helps them soften so when you bite into a cooked pancake, they aren’t crunchy.
+Step 1.
+Grate carrots and soak in very hot water to help them soften (so they are tender when you bite into a cooked pancake).

 TIP: Be sure to spread the batter thinly in the pan to ensure that they cook through.
 I love using my Green Pan nonstick skillet for this recipe.

-I love to keep extra pancakes in the freezer for quick weekday breakfasts.
+I love to keep extra pancakes in the freezer for toddler breakfasts.
 (I sometimes even make a batch and a half to make this possible.)
 Simply let any leftovers cool fully, then store in a zip top freezer bag with as much air removed as possible.

 Reheat them one at a time on a plate for about 30-60 seconds (flipping halfway through) in the microwave.